-From football to managing a racing team, these are the games to install on your iOS devices.
+From football to managing a racing team, these are the best sport-related games to install on your iOS device.

 The paucity of realistic golfing games on iOS is an odd thing.
 Bar freemium grinder WGT Golf, you're more or less left with frenetic arcade fare that, although entertaining, doesn't really evoke the feel of golf.
 Given that mobile gaming often finds you leaning back for a relaxing time, this lack of golfing fare is curious, to say the least.